manikumarkagita/hackathon/faq.md

 specify people a fixed number of years into their career, because that wouldn’t be fair on people that work part-time, have taken time off or years in industry.
 If you feel you meet the definition of an ECR, then that’s good enough for us!

+If you have any queries, or have any difficulties completing the registration form, please email our dedicated mailbox: <{{ site.mailbox_address }}>.